MarsPanther/data-modeling-postgres-project/README.md

 This Data Engineering Nanodegree project creates a postgres database `sparkifydb` for a music app, Sparkify.

 This project uses Song Dataset
-The first dataset is a subset of real data from the [https://labrosa.ee.columbia.edu/millionsong/](Million Song Dataset).
+The first dataset is a subset of real data from the [https://labrosa.ee.columbia.edu/millionsong/] (Million Song Dataset).
 Each file is in JSON format and contains metadata about a song and the artist of that song.
 ## purpose
 The purpose of the database is to model song and log datasets (originaly stored in JSON format) with a star schema optimised for queries on song play analysis.